 Financial Assistance: Filling in the gaps

 The Lifeline Fund provides support to patients who often lack the financial resources necessary to afford the often overlooked living and ancillary expenses that can present considerable financial obstacles—or prohibit the transplant altogether.
-Funding from The Bone Marrow Foundation’s Lifeline Fund helps to cover the myriad costs associated with transplants, such as donor searches, compatibility testing, bone marrow harvesting, medications, home and child care services, medical equipment, transportation, cord blood banking, housing, and other expenses associated with the transplant.
+Funding from the Bone Marrow & Cancer Foundation’s Lifeline Fund helps to cover the myriad costs associated with transplants, such as donor searches, compatibility testing, bone marrow harvesting, medications, home and child care services, medical equipment, transportation, cord blood banking, housing, and other expenses associated with the transplant.
 Health insurance often does not cover these vital support services, and many patients cannot afford them on their own.

 A One-to-One Fund is a personal fund created for a specific patient.
 It is a simple and effective way for a patient’s family, friends, and community to raise money on a patient’s behalf with all money raised going directly to their benefit.
 All donations are tax-deductible.
 The Bone Marrow & Cancer Foundation administers and maintains the fund, and can offer support with fundraising ideas.

 Scholarship Grants help make educational aspirations a reality for bone marrow, stem cell and cord blood transplant survivors.
 Transplants affect all aspects of life and often prohibits the pursuit of educational opportunities.
-To address this, The Bone Marrow Foundation offers survivors support towards an academic future so their hopes and dreams remain intact.
+To address this, the Bone Marrow & Cancer Foundation offers survivors support towards an academic future so their hopes and dreams remain intact.
 Scholarship Grants supports students of all ages as they pursue their educational goals.